 19. Innovative Film City

 The Innovative Film City in Bengaluru happens to be a famous Indian theme park situated in Bidadi, which is just an hour’s drive away from the main city of Bangalore.
-One of the most popular places to visit in Bangalore, this place is spread over an enormous area of over 58 acres and is a great place for someone who wishes to see the magical world of cinema up close.
+One of the most popular places to visit near Bangalore, this place is spread over an enormous area of over 58 acres and is a great place for someone who wishes to see the magical world of cinema up close.
 Other than behind the scenes tours and visits to famous sets, this place also has plenty of avenues to shop, eat, and simply walk around and explore.

 Location: 24 & 26, Kiadb Estates,birmangla cross, Bidadi, Bengaluru, Karnataka 562109